jacobymon/test_app_6/README.md

-Complete ruby on rails developer
+first test repo on the Complete ruby on rails developer